akshayrf12345/fa19-516-166/project/report.md

 ## Benchmarks

-There are two pytest files for frugal, test_01_frugal_list.py and test_02_frugal_boot.py.
+There are three pytest files for frugal, test_01_frugal_list.py, test_02_frugal_boot.py, and test_03_frugal_benchmark.
 They collectively test frugal list, boot, and benchmark.
+The results of this benchmark will be linked to once the output file is reduced to a manageable file size

 ## References